apache/directory-fortress-core/README-PROPERTIES.md

  temporal.validator.4=org.apache.directory.fortress.core.util.time.Day
  ```

-13. Enable validation for dynamic static separaation of duty constraints.
+13. Enable validation for dynamic static separation of duty constraints.

  ```
  # enabling this property will enable Dynamic Separation of Duty constraint checks on role activations:
  temporal.validator.dsd=org.apache.directory.fortress.core.impl.DSDChecker
  ```

-14. Define system user accounts that cannot be deleted using fortress APIs.
+14. Define system user accounts that may not be deleted with fortress APIs.

  ```
  # Users in the following list cannot be deleted using OAM admin functions (AdminMgr.deleteUser, AdminMgr.forceDeleteUser)